ChauNgo1106/English-German-Dictionary/README.md

 # English-German-dictionary
 This project is about creating English-German Adnroid app using Android Studio and Android emulator.
 Below is some details how this app works.
-You can also view project image in German-English_Dictionary_Presentation.pptx
+You can also view project image in English_German_Dictionary_Presentation.pptx

 Homepage of English-German dictionary app.